Codex Council 1.0 — review, forge, decide

 Review

-Answers lose their authorship, get scored against a rubric, and are checked for gaps.
-Only the weak spots get a second round.
+Answers lose their authorship, get scored against a rubric, and are checked for gaps by dedicated reviewer lanes.

 04